 Purple, white and silver make a classy trio, and bring instant glamour to any terrace or balcony.
 We’ve used five types of plant – ornamental cabbage, brachyglottis, heuchera, cineraria and cyclamen.
 All should be available at the garden centre at this time of year – feel free to mix up varieties according to what you can find.

 Remember to deadhead cyclamen regularly to keep the flowers coming.
 Once the container is past its best, the brachyglottis and heuchera can be planted out in your garden.

 - Multi-purpose, peat-free compost

-Fill the pot two-thirds full, using multi-purpose compost.
+Fill the pot two-thirds full, using good quality, peat-free multi-purpose compost.

 Position the tallest plants first, teasing out the roots as you go.
 As a general rule, the taller the plant, the further towards the back of your container it should go.

 Add the remaining shorter plants to the front and sides, then fill in the gaps with more compost, firming down well with your hands.